Juerd/eq3-max/README.md

   take a minute after setting a new temperature setpoint, before the heater will come on.

+For a dry-run test, use `max switch echo`.

 # Does it work?

 Please let me know. :-)